-My understanding of the Lords supper growing up was that it was a time to examine myself, it was a time for introspecting.
-When we would observe the Lords supper the lights were dimmed and soft music was played to set the mood as somber and glum, we were then told to bow our heads and examine our recent track record.
-We were then to confess our sins to God so that we could be forgiven, cleansed, and qualify to partake of communion.
-I'm not sure how far back I was supposed to examine my performance record.
-I am guessing that I only needed to examine myself as far back as the last communion when I had also been forgiven, cleansed, and qualified at that time as well (tongue in cheek).
-Where did we come up with the idea that the Lords supper is supposed to be focused on me and not the Lord?
-Is the Lord a double talker ... are we forgiven and cleansed of all our sins but at the Lords supper we need to be cleansed of more sins?
+My understanding of the Lord's supper growing up was that it was a time to examine myself; it was a time for introspecting.
+When we would observe the Lord's supper, the lights were dimmed, and soft music was played to make the mood somber and glum.
+We were then told to bow our heads and examine our recent track record.
+We were then to confess our sins to God so we could be forgiven, cleansed, and qualify to partake of communion.
+I'm unsure how far back I was supposed to examine my performance record.
+I am guessing that I only needed to examine myself as far back as the last communion when I had also been forgiven, cleansed, and qualified at that time (tongue in cheek).
+Where did we come up with the idea that the Lord's supper is supposed to be focused on me and not the Lord?
+Is the Lord a double talker, are we forgiven and cleansed of all our sins but at the Lord's supper, we need to be cleansed of more sins?
 How does this make any sense?

 1 Corinthians 11:28 Everyone ought to examine themselves before they eat of the bread and drink from the cup.

 This is the supportive verse that is usually read during a clergy-led communion.
-Seems to make sense doesn't it?
+It seems to make sense.
 Hmmm, I guess the bible does tell me to examine myself.
-But wait, what if we read more of Pauls letter and we don't skip around the Bible using single verses as proof text for our church traditions.
+But wait, what if we read more of Paul's letter and don't skip around the Bible using single verses as proof text for our church traditions?

-Instead of reading the whole letter written by Paul let us briefly take a look at a bigger section of the letter so that we can see some of the contexts as Paul corrects an abuse of the Lords supper among these believers in Corinth.
+Instead of reading the letter written by Paul, let us briefly take a look at a more extensive section of the letter so that we can see some of the contexts as Paul corrects an abuse of the Lord's supper among these believers in Corinth.